serhan-yilmaz/PrinciplesGuide/README.md

     - Similarly, don't reciprocate if you would like to stop the loop.
 It doesn't have to last forever.
   - While reciprocating, aim for a favor that is equal or slightly more in magnitude than what you received.
   - Start small to initiate the loop, and grow your way up.
-  - Ignore small variations and violations as trust build up.
+  - Ignore small variations and violations as trust builds up.
   - [Link for more info](https://en.wikipedia.org/wiki/Reciprocity_(social_psychology)).
 - Clarify beforehand if you will expect something back from a favor.
   - That's a transaction.
 Negotiate and come to an agreement beforehand.
 Verbally if it is someone you trust, or by written contract.
+Otherwise, manage your expectations.
 - Ally yourself with others who will engage in reciprocal behaviour in good will.
   - Engage it yourself because you care and wish to form a mutually beneficial connection.
     - Not because you have a favor in mind that you would like to request.